 Doctors may use cancer immunotherapy as the sole course of treatment for cancer.
 Or, they may use it in conjunction with other types of cancer drugs, depending on the cancer’s stage.

 Statistics related to cancer treatment have found that before immunotherapy treatment was available, the 3-year survival rate of melanoma skin cancer patients averaged around 5%.
 Once immunotherapy treatment became more widespread, this number rose to 42%.
-An example of its success is a stage 4 melanoma skin cancer patient – meaning the disease had already spread to the lungs, liver and bones – who received immunotherapy treatment for a period of 1 ½ years, resulting in cancer dormancy and the patient experiencing far fewer side effects than before and being able to carry on their normal daily life.
-This was also the case for a kidney cancer patient who received immunotherapy treatment for around one year and was able to lead a life free from complications.
-Cancer immunotherapy treatment is therefore considered an effective medicated form of cancer treatment.
+An example of its success is a stage 4 melanoma skin cancer patient in which case the disease had already spread to the lungs, liver and bones.
+When the patient received immunotherapy treatment for a period of 1 ½ years, it resulted in cancer dormancy.
+The patient also experienced far fewer side effects than before, and was able to carry on with his/her normal life.

 The Second Class Honors M.D., Faculty of Medicine, Chulalongkorn University, 1993.